-An insurance company’s financial ratings are not just important to investors, they are a way for you to be sure your insurance company is financially secure.
+An insurance company’s financial ratings are not just important to investors; they are a way for you to be sure your insurance company is financially secure.
 Why is this important?
 You want to know your insurance company will be around will you need it for such things as servicing your policy or paying claims.
 This information is also important when choosing an insurance company.
 Fitch Ratings was one of the first rating agencies recognized by the Securities and Exchange Commission.

 How It Works

 The Fitch Rating Group uses different criteria for developing its ratings of insurance companies.
 Some of the determining factors include management style, economic trends and the historical performance of an insurance company.
-It also uses data gathered from insurance companies, underwriters and public financial reports.
+It also uses data gathered from insurance companies, underwriters, and public financial reports.
 The ratings measure credit quality and a company’s ability to repay its debts.
 The insurance marketplace is unpredictable, and an insurance company’s ratings can change from one year to the next.

 Fitch ratings for insurance companies are divided into long-term and short-term ratings.
 If an insurance company is listed as “not rated” that means that Fitch Ratings has not completed a complete financial evaluation of the organization.
 The plus(+) or minus(-) may be assigned to show distinctions with rating categories.
 The following is a breakdown of the rating definitions:

-- F1 – Very capable of meeting all short-term obligations
+- F1: Very capable of meeting all short-term obligations

-- F2 – Good ability to pay any short-range financial obligations
+- F2: Good ability to pay any short-range financial obligations

-- F3 – These companies are rated with an adequate ability to pay short-term obligations
+- F3: These companies are rated with an adequate ability to pay short-term obligations

-- B – Weak ability to pay back any financial obligations
+- B: Weak ability to pay back any financial obligations

-- C – Very weak short-term outlook for upholding financial obligations
+- C: Very weak short-term outlook for upholding financial obligations

 Significance of Ratings

 Rating organizations such as the Fitch Group, A.M.
 Best and Standard & Poor’s help investors make sound financial decisions and help policyholders evaluate the financial stability of an insurance company.
 These ratings are not facts, but opinions of qualified financial specialists who use important criteria to evaluate a company’s credit-worthiness.
 Insurance companies look closely at these ratings because a positive or negative rating can affect consumer confidence.
-This has a direct bearing on the company’s profitability such as how many new policies an insurance company can write.
+It has a direct bearing on the company’s profitability such as how many new policies an insurance company can write.